The Youth Legal Service offers free legal information, advice and assistance to young people 25 years and younger, across New South Wales.

 Youth Justice Coalition – Under the auspices of MLC, the Youth Justice Coalition (YJC) is a network of policy workers, youth workers, academics and lawyers advocating for the rights of children and young people in NSW.
 The YJC meets bimonthly to discuss current developments and law reform campaigns.

 Advice is generally given over the phone through an advice call-back service.
-To arrange a phone call, submit an online enquiry below or give us a call.
+To arrange a phone call, submit an online enquiry or give us a call on 9559 2899.